sdiehl/wiwinwlh/tutorial.md

 Standard ML implementations are typically *garbage collected*.

+Standard ML's evaluation is *call-by-value*.

 Standard ML employs strict evaluation.

 Agda
 ----

+Agda is a dependently typed functional programming language used in type theory research.
+Unlike Coq, has no support for tactics, and proofs are written in a functional programming style.

 **Main difference**: Agda is not a general purpose language, Haskell is.
+Agda is not used to write executable programs for practical uses outside of research.

 Agda's main implementation is *agda*.

-Agda is not a general purpose language, it is largely used as a proof environment.
+Agda is not a general purpose language, it is largely used as a proof environment and tool for constructive mathematics.

 Agda has no package manager.